RLOpenCatalyst/catdocs/Catalyst/source/installubuntu.rst

     superadmin/superadmin@123

+You are ready to start using RLCatalyst now.
+Please see :doc:`Getting Started <gettingstarted> ` for next steps .

 Installation Steps for Centos7
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is a step by step plan on how to install Catalyst on Centos7 machine.
+Here is a step by step plan on how to install RLCatalyst on Centos7 machine.

 Update your System with yum::